 Every year it seems some research paper or consumer group boldly states, “Organics aren’t better for you!!!!!”
-Then every news venue in the world picks up said story, people get whipped into a frenzy and everyone at the water cooler starts saying, “Hey, I told you it was a waste of money to buy organic.”
+Every news venue in the free world picks up said story.
+Consumers get whipped into a frenzy and everyone at the water cooler starts saying, “Hey, I told you it was a waste of money to buy organic.”

 - 2009: Michael Mack, chief executive of Syngenta, a Swiss agribusiness giant that makes pesticides and seeds, states “Organic food is not only not better for the planet… it is categorically worse.”